 As you probably know, Google Drive is far more than a place to store files online.
 It also includes a suite of versatile creation tools, many of which perform the same functions as the ones we use in other spaces.
 These include Google Docs, a word processing program that behaves similarly to Microsoft Word, Google Slides, a presentation program similar to PowerPoint, and Google Forms, a survey-creation tool similar to Survey Monkey.
 Although Drive also includes other tools, these three are particularly useful for creating rigorous, academically robust projects.
 If your school uses Google Classroom or at least gives students access to Google Drive, your students are probably already using these tools to write papers or create slideshow presentations, but there are other projects they could be doing that you may not have thought of.

 Below I have listed 16 great ideas for projects using Google Docs, Slides, and Forms.
-(If you and your students want to learn more about how to use these apps, check out my Google Drive Basics course; more info at the end of this post!)

 By the time a student reaches the later years of high school, and certainly by the time she’s gotten to college, it’s likely that she’ll be required to write an annotated bibliography, a list of resources that not only includes the bibliographical information of each source, but also a short paragraph summarizing the resource and reflecting on its usefulness for a given project.
 Usually an annotated bibliography is required as a part of a larger research paper, but it could stand alone as an assignment that tasks students with seeking out and evaluating sources just for the practice of doing so.
 And the research tools in Google Docs allow students to locate, read, and cite their sources all in one place.
 To learn more, see this guide from Cornell University Library on How to Prepare an Annotated Bibliography.